azimuttapp/azimutt/libs/aml/docs/entity.md

 ```

 If you want to define a single constraint on several attributes (like uniqueness of `first_name` and `last_name`), you can apply it to the needed attributes with the same name, they will be put together.
-The primary key doesn't need this as there is only one for an entity:
+The primary key doesn't need this as there is only one per an entity:

 ```aml
 users # unique constraint on first_name AND last_name